Myosotis pansa subsp. pansa: Description

 The pollen of Myosotis pansa subsp. pansa is unknown.

-The chromosome number of M. pansa subsp. pansa is 2n = 44 for two Auckland Museum specimens collected from Waitakere, Auckland.
+The chromosome number of M. pansa subsp. pansa is 2n = 44 for two Auckland War Memorial Museum specimens collected from the Waitākere Ranges.

 Distribution and habitat

 Myosotis pansa subsp. pansa is endemic to the North Island of New Zealand in the Auckland region, from sea level to 200 m ASL.
-The natural range of this subspecies is west coast of the North Island from Bethell's Beach west of Auckland to Ngarupupu Point, Waikato.
+It can only be found on Waitakere coastline from Muriwai Beach to Waterfall Bay.
 M. pansa is found on coastal cliffs, coastal scrub nearby grassy slopes.
 It is usually found with Celmisia major, the cliff daisy, and Myosotis antarctica subsp. traillii (as M. pygmaea) in limited areas on the western coast of the Waitākere Ranges.
 It usually grows close to the sea, within open forest or scrub, and more open habitats such as the base of cliffs.

 Conservation status

 Myosotis pansa subsp. pansa is listed as Threatened - Nationally Endangered in the most recent assessment (2017-2018) of the New Zealand Threatened Classification for plants.